 Were You Injured in an Winter Weather Truck Accident?

 If you have been injured in a motor vehicle crash involving a large truck in winter weather, let our attorneys review your legal options.
 At Davis, Saperstein & Salomon, P.C., our New York and New Jersey truck accident lawyers are committed advocates for injured victims and their families.
 To get a free legal consultation, please contact us today.
-We have offices in Teaneck, NJ and Lawrenceville, NJ and serve communities throughout the region.
+We have offices in Teaneck, NJ and Pennington, NJ and serve communities throughout the region.
 We also have satellite offices available by appointment-only in Newark, Bridgewater, Jersey City, Edison area, Colonia, East Rutherford, and New York City.